-EU and US scrap on Russia sanctions gets worse
+EU-US scrap on Russia sanctions gets worse

 Volker came to the EU capital to outline US policy on Russia after visiting the front line in Ukraine.

-He did not defend the new US sanctions directly, but he indicated they were part of a “concerted [US] effort to be more engaged in the issue”.
+He did not defend the new US sanctions directly, but he indicated they were part of a “concerted [US] effort to be more engaged on the issue”.

 “This is becoming a costly problem for Russia,” he said, referring to its covert military campaign in east Ukraine.